zwave-js/node-zwave-js/docs/api/node.md

 	ProtocolInfo,
 	/** The node has been queried for supported and controlled command classes */ NodeInfo,

 	/**
-	 * This marks the beginning of re-interviews on application startup.
-	 * RestartFromCache and later stages will be serialized as "Complete" in the cache */
-	RestartFromCache,

-	/**
 	 * Information for all command classes has been queried.